The election process

 Any industrial ecologist may nominate any student (membership not required at this stage).
 University advisors and professors - please get your students involved!
-And if you are a student, you are warmly invited to nominate yourself or other talented and dedicated students to serve on the ISIE Student Chapter board of representatives.
+And if you are a student, you are warmly invited to nominate yourself or others to serve on the ISIE Student Chapter board of representatives.

 The Student Chapter was formed in 2002 and has been active in providing opportunities for students to interact with the broader industrial ecology community in meaningful ways.
 Along these lines the Student Community has been involved in diverse activities, such as:

-The term of a board member is of two years, and terms in the board are staggered: each year three new board members are elected (in case of a tie, more than three members might be elected) to replace retiring board members.
-This ensures continuity in the Student Board.
+The Student Chapter Board is normally composed of eight to ten student volunteer members elected by the ISIE student members.
+The term of a board member is two years, and terms in the board are staggered: each year new board members are elected in October-November to replace retiring board members.
+Two continuing members of the Student Chapter Board take on the responsibilities of President and Vice-President respectively.
+This ensures continuity in the Student Chapter.

 Representatives work at the epicentre of ISIE activities and are thus expected to have a deep interest in all things related to industrial ecology.
 Being able to interact directly with students, researchers, and practitioners of Industrial Ecology is expected, and participation in IE related events is a plus.
-Board representatives attend a monthly online board meeting and work as a team with divided responsibilities to fulfil their roles including events planning and management, communications within and outside the student community, grant applications, and strategic planning regarding students within ISIE.
-For 2018 the Board of will also organise the student events at the 2018 Gordon Research Seminar and Conference, and various regional and section ISIE Conferences all around the world.
+Board representatives attend a monthly online board meeting and work as a team with divided responsibilities to fulfill their roles including events planning and management, communications within and outside the student community, grant applications, etc.

 While fundamentally the position is not too demanding on a regular basis, the board members are expected to contribute their time to the efforts of the ISIE student community and have a proactive role in these activities.
 For example, candidates should be prepared to attend online meetings which are scheduled to suit the time differences of the other members from across the globe and to communicate with senior ISIE members.
 Failure to fulfil the expectations may lead to re-elections.

-A Nominee must be (1) a student and (2) a member of ISIE.
+A Nominee must be (1) a student (Master's or PhD) and (2) a member of ISIE (join now!).
 The expected term of a board member is two years, so students early in their studies are ideal candidates.
-However, even if you are graduating within the 2017-2018 academic year you may also participate as a board member.
+However, even if you are graduating during the second year of the term, you may also participate as a board member.
 Students that are not yet members of ISIE and are interested in serving the community, are encouraged to register themselves as student members now and get nominated (registration page).
 ISIE membership will be confirmed for all nominees.